 What Is The Biochemical Basis Of Depression?

-We all know that chemical malfunctions cause depression and other types of mental health disorders in the brain, and the medications alter these abnormalities by maintaining the right balance of these substances.
+We all know that chemical imbalance in the brain causes depression and other types of mental health disorders in the brain, and the medications alter these abnormalities by maintaining the right balance of these substances.
 That’s what a therapist would say to discuss it biochemically.
 This is also a very scientific explanation, and some of us might get confused.
-So what does this have to do with depression?
+So what does chemical imbalance in the brain have to do with depression?

 Neurotransmitters – Chemical Messengers Of The Brain